JakeVanAdrighem/CodeChat/server/proto.md

 		"cmd":"client-exit",
 		"user":"<username>"
 	}

+When the text file is updated:

+    {
+        "cmd":"updateFile",
+        "file":new-file
+    }

+When write access is yielded:

+    {
+        "cmd":"writeAccessYielded"
+    }

+When write access is granted:

+    {
+        "cmd":"writeAccessGranted"
+    }

 Note that clients are responsible for keeping a list of current clients in the chat.
 So appropriate actions should be taken to notify the client